Capturing Finite Target Dynamics: Phase-Delayed Analytic Modeling of Multi-Layer Penetration Events: Introduction

-Within penetration mechanics, analytic models mechanics have a significant history of providing the ability to both summarize and efficiently predict effects within targets and projectiles \cite{Anderson2017}.
-These methods are at odds with the significant trends in fast-solving models for penetration mechanics that invoke machine learning strategies \cite{Anderson2015fitting,Rietkerk2023,Ryan2024} that are themselves children of traditional curve/trend fits \--- albeit with greater potential to match complex behavior.
-However semi-analytic, mechanics-driven methods have not been reduced in their efficacy by time and can additionally provide intuition that generalized fits cannot easily supply.
+We specifically note that our extensions to such models is at odds with the significant trends in fast-solving models for penetration mechanics that invoke machine learning strategies \cite{Anderson2015fitting,Rietkerk2023,Ryan2024} that are themselves children of traditional curve/trend fits \--- albeit with greater potential to match complex behavior.
+However semi-analytic, mechanics-informed methods have not been reduced in their efficacy by time and can additionally provide intuition that generalized fits cannot easily supply.

-For eroding rod projectiles, Walker and Anderson \cite{Walker1995} developed a robust framework of assumed flow field models built from intuitions they derived from detailed 2D hydro-code simulations for half-space impacts.
+For eroding rod projectiles, Walker and Anderson \cite{Walker1995} developed a robust framework of assumed flow field models built from intuitions they derived from detailed 2D hydro-simulations for half-space impacts.
 This model was later augmented by a number of extensions to address finite domains \cite{Ravid1998,Chocron2003,Walker1999bulge}, alternate material types \cite{Walker1998ceramic,Zolfaghari2017concrete,Bavdekar2019ceramic}, and even composite targets \cite{Walker2006layer}.
-Within that corpus of extensions, this paper will seek to improve the modeling of finite monolithic targets, specfically focusing on thinner domains than was the focus of previous works.
+Within these families of extensions, this paper will seek to improve the modeling of finite monolithic targets, specifically focusing on thinner domains than was the focus of previous works.